May 8, 2018

 To appreciate the creepiness of the song, I strongly encourage EVERYONE to watch the video linked below.
 By today’s standards for videos it’s a bit like watching a fourth graders class project.

 Now on to the story of how this song re-emerged into my personal world a few years back.
-It was a Sunday in late January and I had arisen around 7 a.m. just as the sun was starting to rise.
+It was a Sunday in late January and I had gotten up around 7 a.m. just as the sun was starting to rise.
 My kitchen window looked out to our backyard and a trio of bird feeders.
-I noticed movement under one of the feeders and determined that a pair of raccoons was eating breakfast, courtesy of me.
+I noticed movement under one of the feeders and determined that a pair of raccoons were eating breakfast, courtesy of me.
 I watched for a minute then decided to chase them off.
 They trundled away, headed towards the neighbor’s yard to the east.

 I didn’t think much more about it and the day proceeded in the usual manner; a short time later both teenagers were up as was the hubby and we were doing weekend things.
 I was working on a sewing project most of the day and, because it was a dry day, my son (who was about 18 at the time) was out working in the yard and garden.